A Peak of Achievement: Climbing Mount Kilimanjaro

 - 2 min read

-To mark his 50th birthday, Mildmay’s Consultant Liaison Psychiatrist, Dr Rahul Bhattacharya, decided to take on a once-in-a-lifetime challenge: climbing Mount Kilimanjaro, the highest mountain in Africa.
+To mark a shared milestone - his 50th birthday and Mildmay’s 40th - Dr Rahul Bhattacharya, Mildmay’s Consultant Liaison Psychiatrist, took on an extraordinary challenge: climbing Mount Kilimanjaro, the highest peak in Africa and the tallest freestanding mountain in the world.

-Rahul, who also serves as an Associate Clinical Director at East London NHS Foundation Trust and holds academic posts at Queen Mary University of London and Warwick Medical School, wanted to celebrate the milestone by achieving something truly significant.
+Dr Bhattacharya, who also serves as an Associate Clinical Director at East London NHS Foundation Trust and holds academic posts at Queen Mary University of London and Warwick Medical School, undertook the challenge not only as a personal goal but as a symbol of the resilience and perseverance needed in healthcare - and especially at Mildmay Hospital.

-Beyond his clinical role at Mildmay, Dr Battacharya is a leading figure in neuropsychiatry and psychological medicine, with more than 30 peer-reviewed publications, contributions to international guidelines, and ongoing efforts to improve mental healthcare access for ethnic minority groups.
+Beyond his clinical role here, Dr Bhattacharya is a leading figure in neuropsychiatry and psychological medicine, with more than 30 peer-reviewed publications, contributions to international guidelines, and ongoing efforts to improve mental healthcare access for ethnic minority groups.
+His Kilimanjaro climb is a powerful reminder that even in the most demanding roles, we all need space to reflect, recharge, and push our limits.

 Congratulations, Dr Bhattacharya, from all of us at Mildmay!